 If you live in Victoria, you would no doubt appreciate just how beautiful Blairgowrie and the Mornington Peninsula region is.
-If you’re not a local or have never travelled to the area, think beautiful coastal towns, picturesque beaches, architecturally designed homes, bustling cafes and an abundance of native wildlife and plants (and hey, the pubs are alright too).
+If you’re not a local or have never travelled to the area, think beautiful coastal towns, picturesque beaches, architecturally designed homes, bustling cafes and an abundance of native wildlife and plants.

 Not surprisingly, our team was thrilled to have the opportunity to design and construct a garden in this region and were confident that we could create something extraordinary.

 This project was a new build, and the main house – designed by architects Powell and Glenn and constructed by Belair Builders – was a standout in its own right.
 The exterior of the home featured several textural elements, including timber, limestone and polished concrete.
 Our design team wanted to ensure a seamless transition from the house into the landscape and worked to incorporate these elements into our garden design.

 The indoor chimney and swimming pool wall were created using locally sourced limestone (provided by the team at Peninsula Stonemasons) – the result looked incredible, and we decided to incorporate the same stone into our design to create low lying walls and a cosy fire pit.

 The fire pit featured a timber bench (a nod to the exterior cladding) and bluestone pavers, which were used throughout the project as steppers and pathways.

 The pool was primarily surrounded by concrete, including a stunning pod that housed a rooftop terrace, creating the ultimate luxury touch.
 To soften the space and provide a much-needed pop of green, we planted Parthenocissus tricuspidata (Boston ivy) to cover the concrete wall behind the pool.